pchinjr/begin-crud-plus001/readme.md

 Deploy your own clone of this app to Begin!

+get-index function at /
+ - handler fetches data { "todos": [] } and passes todos as props into render() render.tsx
+ - receives todos
+ - renders App with stringified html, the body is App App.tsx
+ - returns todos

+browser.tsx
+ App + render are sent to the client wrapped by an event listener.
+Window is the global object because Deno is made to be browser capable, but TS doesn't know about it.

 SSR React app for frontend using fetch() to other Lambdas. get-index can hydrate the DOM with data with javascript disabled.